upandrii/debug-backtrace/README.md

 Description

-Debug Backtrace is a lightweight WordPress plugin that helps developers diagnose PHP notices by automatically showing a full backtrace.
+Notice TraceLog is a lightweight WordPress plugin that helps developers diagnose PHP notices by automatically showing a full backtrace.

 It is particularly useful for identifying code that triggers errors too early (e.g., before init) or for debugging translation loading issues and other timing-sensitive problems.